-A company optimizes its relationships by understanding what its many customers value and how each one perceives value - then, communicating this value more relevantly and effectively.
-The intelligence required to do this comes from the vast data that is continuously pumping through the arteries and capillaries of the enterprise.
+A company optimizes its relationships by understanding what its many customers value and how each one perceives value - then, communicating this value more relevantly and effectively through custom-designed treatments.
+The intelligence required to do this comes from the vast data that is continuously pumping through the arteries and capillaries of the enterprise - analyzed and exploited by sophisticated analytical software tools.

-Analytical CRM makes this intelligence "actionable" and thus beneficial to the business.
+Analytics makes this intelligence 'actionable' and thus beneficial to the business.
 It involves tracking and evaluating data, examining highly complex patterns and trends.
-It expands on traditional data mining by applying statistical and reporting techniques and tools to information culled from customer contacts - often within seconds or minutes of the customer interaction - referred to as "real time" analytics.
+It expands on traditional data mining by applying statistical and reporting techniques and tools to information culled from customer contacts - often within seconds or minutes of the customer interaction.

 In addition to marketing opportunity identification, analytics can lead to more accurate marketing predictions - revealing potential upward and downward shifts in customer value.
 In the present tense, it makes CRM execution more effective as a result of the new, actionable insights and perspectives it provides.
 CRM Analytics include segmentation studies, customer migration analysis, Life-Time Value (LTV) modeling, cross-sell/up-sell analysis, new customer models, customer contact optimization, merchandising analysis, customer attrition and churn models, credit risk scoring - and more.
-Some excellent case examples are achieved by The Royal Bank of Canada Group, The National Bank of Australia, and Union Bank of Norway.
+Some excellent case examples have been conducted, which include British Airways, Continental Air, The Royal Bank of Canada Group, The National Bank of Australia, and Union Bank of Norway.

 For example, most marketers promote to customers based on their current value to the business.
 But customer value changes.
 With advanced CRM analytics, a company will be capable of predicting which direction and how quickly specific customers can reasonably be expected to move.
 A company could then take action to modify customer movement in a mutually satisfying direction.
 Customer migration analysis, for instance, can help companies better communicate and market to its customers in ways that move them up the value chain.
-With advanced CRM analytics, marketers and business analysts can:
+With advanced customer analytics, marketers and business analysts can:

-- Segment customers by business value.
+- > Segment customers by business value.

 Next, model them to predict their migration into a spectrum of value segments.
-Then, simulate and predict customerbuying behavior based on a variety of promotion strategies. - Perform a marketing influencers analysis to identify which customers can be influenced in their value migration - then communicate to them in ways that move them in the right direction - Make accurate assessments of each customer's affinity to a message, timing, your product, or your services - Manage frequency of customer contact and learn and re-learn which channel you should use for specific messages as times and offers change - Perform detailed customer value analysis, to include: market basket analysis, product structure analysis, cross-product correlation analysis, multiple campaign response models, customer growth models, churn and attrition models, and customer Life Time Value models to spot profit opportunities
+Then, simulate and predict customer-buying behavior based on a variety of promotion strategies. - > Perform a marketing influencers analysis to identify which customers can be influenced in their value migration.
+Then, communicate to them in ways that move them in the right direction. - > Make accurate assessments of each customer's affinity to a message, timing, a product, or services. - Manage frequency of customer contact and learn and re-learn which channel should be used for specific messages as times and offers change. - > Perform detailed customer value analysis, to include market basket analysis, product structure analysis, cross-product correlation analysis, multiple campaign response models, customer growth models, churn and attrition models, and customer Life Time Value models to spot profit opportunities.

-Build/Use a knowledge system that encompasses continuous learning and abilities to derive value from customer relationships by 'knowing' the lifecycle, business cycles, project affinities, payment actions, and satisfaction criteria.
+Build/use a knowledge system that encompasses continuous learning and abilities to derive value from customer relationships by 'knowing' the lifecycle, business cycles, project affinities, payment actions, and satisfaction criteria.

-Customer value and 'relevance'
+Customer Value and 'Relevance'

-The one thing that customers MUST perceive from business offers and messages before they will pay any attention, the starting point for all customer relationships - is relevance.
-The Gartner Group, a top IT and strategy consulting firm, has made the point: "It is relevancy that leads to value for the customer."
-14
+The one thing that customers MUST perceive from business offers and messages before they will pay any attention - the starting point for all customer relationships - is "relevance."
+Gartner, a top IT and strategy consulting firm, has made the point: "It is relevancy that leads to value for the customer."
+15